ghTracking/ghtracking.github.io/LectureNotes.md

 * *Why is it possible that more soft-bodied organisms existed in the Proterozoic eon?*
 * *What are stromatolites?*
 * *Illustrate the process of stromatolite formation.*
+* Key: apparent parsimony of cyanobacterial evolution prior to the 'snowball Earth'
+* Huronian glaciation
+* Kopp et al (2005): cyanobacterial growth models from expected ocean flux of crucial elements such as carbon and iron have suggested that a hegemony of these organisms may have removed a significant amount of methane from the atmosphere.
+The loss of this greenhouse gas and the rise of oxygen would have permitted temperatures to plummet, leading to the stages of Huronian glaciation and the subsequent 'snowball Earth'.
+  * Perhaps there was an emergence of oxygenic photosynthesisers, before their presence resulted in the aforementioned glaciation.
+Following the melting of glaciers, influx of sediments essential to life into the oceans may have caused a subsequent cyanobacterial explosion and the capacity for development and evolution of life.
+It is likely to be no coincidence that the Sturtian and Marinoan glaciations of the Cryogenian directly predate the emergence of Ediacaran biota such as Dickinsonia.

 ## 27. Classification schemes and the Cambrian explosion<a name="27"></a>
 [Back to top](#top)